 What Does “Reasonable Belief” Mean in a Self-Defense Case?

 Under Pennsylvania self defense law, a person must possess a reasonable belief that they must act in self defense before a jury or a judge considers their actions lawful or justified.
-For example, it would be considered appropriate for a person to act in self defense if, without provocation, another person throws a punch or fires a handgun at you.

 What if My Use of Force in Self-Defense Was Mistaken?